Connect with us

 We are sociologists who study higher education and science.
 Our new book, “Global Mega-Science: Universities, Research Collaborations, and Knowledge Production,” published on the 60th anniversary of Price’s fateful prediction, offers explanations for this rapid and sustained scientific growth.
 It traces the history of scientific discovery globally.

-Factors such as economic growth, warfare, races and geopolitical competition have undoubtedly spurred research capacity.
+Factors such as economic growth, warfare, space races and geopolitical competition have undoubtedly spurred research capacity.
 But these factors alone cannot account for the immense scale of today’s scientific enterprise.

 The education revolution: Science’s secret engine